-Finding: For the VPPT mode, deadhead miles are automatically excluded because only commuter miles are factored into the calculation of Revenue Mileage and the results are reviewed by the Section Manager of the Vanpool Program.
+Finding: For the VPPT mode, deadhead miles are automatically excluded because only commuter miles are factored into the calculation of Revenue Mileage and the results are reviewed by the Program Management Analyst of the Vanpool Program.
 Upon inspection of the underlying source documentation for actual VRMs, it was noted that the Vanpool software used to collect, maintain, and report VRM was using total odometer miles in the report, as opposed to VRM.
-This resulted in a net variance of 75,753 miles which was subsequently corrected by Vanpool staff, and thus no error is noted in the amount of VRM recorded for the current reporting period.
-Attached within Exhibit 1 is Management's response to the finding described above.
+Through our recalculation, Crowe noted no errors.